mshwery/minimal-lightbox/README.md

 ## Contribute

 Fork and PR any improvements, bug fixes you find.
 Feel free to open new issues.

-There are a couple npm scripts to help build the dist anytime you make changes in `src`:

 To compile new files in `/dist` that include your changes, use this:
 ```sh